 Step 2: Massage The Roots

-If you leave the dry shampoo, it is going to add up and make your roots and in turn your hair will get dirtier and heavier.
-If you massage the dry shampoo on your scalp and follow the next step that I am sharing, the oiliness will disappear and you will also not have any white color from the dry shampoo left.
+If you leave the dry shampoo, it is going to add up and in turn your hair will get dirtier and heavier.
+If you massage the dry shampoo on your scalp and follow the next step that I am sharing, the oiliness will disappear and you won’t not have any white color from the dry shampoo left.

 Step 3: Blow Dry

 I follow with blow drying my roots.
 If you leave the dry shampoo on your scalp its only going to build up on your scalp and make your roots and your hair more textured and difficult to comb through.